 Are there scholarships reserved for Honors students?

-- The Honors Books-on-Loan Award, which allows students to receive books for all of the courses from the EKU Bookstore for eight semesters
+- The Honors Books-on-Loan Award, which allows students to receive books for all of their courses from the EKU Bookstore

-- The Honors Presidential Scholarship ($1750/semester for eight semesters) for those students who don’t already qualify for a higher EKU tuition scholarship.
+- The Honors Presidential Scholarship for those students who don’t already qualify for a higher EKU tuition scholarship.
 For more information on EKU tuition scholarships, please visit http://scholarships.eku.edu/

 - Priority registration for classes